Pedro Rivera (educator): State education secretary

 On January 20, 2015, newly elected Governor Tom Wolf announced Rivera was his nominee to become Pennsylvania Secretary of Education.
 Wolf said he chose Rivera based in part on his record in improving urban education.
 Rivera said he would work to restore resources to schools, particularly those with needy populations, and that he would improve opportunities for early childhood learning and preparation for college and careers.
 The Pennsylvania State Education Association endorsed Rivera's nomination, particularly praising his advocacy for urban school districts.
 Rivera's nomination was unanimously confirmed by the Pennsylvania State Senate on June 3, 2015.

 President of Thaddeus Stevens College of Technology

-On October 1, 2020, he was appointed as the 10th President of Thaddeus Stevens College of Technology, where he has demonstrated a strong commitment to advancing technical education and workforce development.
+On October 1, 2020, he was appointed as the 10th President of Thaddeus Stevens College of Technology, where he demonstrated a strong commitment to advancing technical education and workforce development.
 In addition to his role at Thaddeus Stevens College, Pedro A. Rivera serves as a valued member of the Pennsylvania State Board of Education, where he holds the position of Chair of the Higher Education Committee.
-With a deep passion for improving educational opportunities and outcomes, Rivera's vision is to focus to shape the landscape of higher education in the state, driving positive change and innovation.

 Rivera serves on the board of directors for the Aspen Institute K12 Climate Action, Aspen Education Cross-Partisan Education Policy Network, and The Hunt Institute.
 He demonstrates his commitment to his local community by serving on the boards of Community First Credit Union Lancaster County Community Foundation, Lancaster County STEM Alliance, Penn Medicine Lancaster General Health, and WITF Public Broadcasting.